 - Funeral expenses for your parents, spouse, children, or other tax dependent

 - Expenses for the repair of your primary residence that would qualify for casualty deduction under federal tax rules (but without regard to the 10% limit)

-Boston University must abide by these rules in considering requests for hardship withdrawals.
+The plan administrator must abide by these rules in considering requests for hardship withdrawals.